Wife Framed Husband’s Ex, Had Her Jailed For Months, Former Flames Were Not Even On Speaking Terms

-A California woman framed her husband’s former fiance and had her jailed for four months for a crime she never committed, the Daily Beast is reporting.
+A California woman framed her husband’s former fiancé and had her jailed for four months for a crime she never committed, the Daily Beast is reporting.

-Orange County District Attorney, Tony Rackauckas revealed that Angela Maria Diaz sent life-threatening emails to herself, made false police statements, faked a crime scene and impersonated her husband’s ex-fiancé, Michelle Hadley by posting a “rape fantasy” ad on Craigslist in a case that he described as “stranger than fiction.”
+Orange County District Attorney Tony Rackauckas revealed that Angela Maria Diaz sent life-threatening emails to herself, made false police statements, faked a crime scene and impersonated her husband’s ex-fiancé, Michelle Hadley, by posting a “rape fantasy” ad on Craigslist in a case that he described as “stranger than fiction.”

 “It’s often said that true life is stranger than fiction.
 The facts of this case make that statement spot on.
 When a person who’s committed a crime gets arrested and charged, that’s a bad day.
 But when someone who’s innocent gets arrested and charged with a crime…it’s a nightmare.”